roots/docs/docs/trellis/master/python.md

 # Python and Trellis

 Trellis' main requirement is Python because Ansible is built with Python.
-We know from experience that issues with Python are the most common problem with setting up or using Trellis.

 This page documents the best way to install Python on your computer, how to manage Python package dependencies (like Ansible), common issues to avoid, and using trellis-cli to make your life easier.

 When dealing with Trellis and Python, there's three key points:

-1. Make sure you have a stable version of Python installed
+1. Make sure you have a stable version of Python and pip installed
 2. Use [trellis-cli](https://github.com/roots/trellis-cli) since it handles
    dependencies for you
 3. **Never** use `sudo` when installing packages with `pip`